 Today, I worked on a statue.
 This is my most compelling and ambitious enterprise to-date.
 I know what you all are probably thinking— that in addition to it being a masterpiece, that is was probably in my own likeness.
 But how wrong you are!
 I have fashioned a statue to represent my ideal doggie partner.
 Yes, after many years of the single-life, I once more have set a dream and vision for myself, and created it, in sand form.
 And then the waves came and washed it away.

-I may consider a life devoted to meditation and contemplation after all, but I’ll keep you posted how this new-found artistic passion of mine unfolds, and if it yields success with the ladies.
+I wonder if that’s a sign.
+I’m not sure, but ’ll keep you posted how this new-found artistic passion of mine unfolds, and if it yields success with the ladies.